Tondoshi/trezor-suite/docs/data/index.md

 To catch errors quickly and deliver you the best experience with your Trezor, we use [Sentry.io](https://sentry.io/), a tool for error tracking and performance monitoring.
 Data is only available to Sentry when usage data tracking is enabled.
 See our page about [Sentry](sentry.md) for more information on how it works.

 [^1]: "Anonymous" means that we do not collect any sensitive personal information.
 AWS and Sentry will are able to view IP addresses but they are not tracked or collected by Trezor.
-Enable Tor when using Trezor Suite to mask your IP address from third parties.
+Enable Tor to mask your IP address from third parties when using Trezor Suite.